Large Language Models: An Illustrated Guide

 A general book about NLP.
 Read Speech and Language Processing by Dan Jurafsky and James H. Martin.

-A book on how to approach problems introduced by LLMs: hallucinations, jailbreaking, bias, existential risks, etc.
+A book on how to deal with problems introduced by LLMs: hallucinations, jailbreaking, bias, existential risks, etc.

 Acknowledgements

-My family and my dog: For support throughout my life 😃
+My family and my dog Zulu: For support throughout my life.